 The order in which you implement subsequent patches will follow your established business priorities and protocols.

 Always categorize and document which patches you deployed, and communicate system or operational changes to staff and stakeholders.
-Keeping accurate records helps ease the confusion that may arise about whether you deployed a patch appropriately.
+Keeping accurate records helps ease the confusion about whether you deployed a patch appropriately.

 Responsible patch management benefits cannot be overstated.
-But keeping up with patch management processes can be time-consuming, leading to gaps in implementation that could be risky to your business.
+But keeping up with patch management best practices can be time-consuming, leading to gaps in implementation that could be risky to your business.

 Why not partner with experts you can depend on?
-Contact Helixstorm today to learn how our managed IT services help master your day-to-day IT operations, letting you focus on your business.
+Contact Helixstorm today to learn how our managed security services help master your day-to-day IT operations, letting you and your team focus on your business.